Dat-Pudding/PhotoCalc/CONTRIBUTING.md

 ---

 ## Contributing
-Please stick to a couple of habits when committing pushes to your fork
+Please stick to a couple of habits when committing pushes to your fork.
+And be explicit with your naming in code for all things like `variables`, `functions/methods`, `classes/structs` et cetera.

 - the commit summary has to be `[roughly what you did]` `[which general area you worked on]`
 > **Example:** *fixed non-working buttons in side bar*